dddsx259/Notes/Writting/COMP2120/markdown/Lec12.md

 ## Multi tasking and Time-sharing System
 CPU idle when I/O is performed, se we can share CPU when one process don't use CPU.
 We use **Time-sharing System** to do that:
 >Each process is allocated a time slice of 0.1 sec, say.
 When process uses up its time slice, it will stop execution, and let the next process to be executed.
 When a process cannot proceed (e.g. perform I/O), it will also stop execution

+## Vitrual Memory
+### Definition:
+#### Physical Address:
+Addresses that are used to actually access the memory
+#### Logical address:
+Addressing space of program
+After use **virtual memory**, programmer needn't manage the actually memory.
+>Life is easier for the programmer